deeprob/16p12_WGS_project/0_preprocess/data/README.md

 # Annotation files description
-This file lists sources from where the annotation files were downloaded.
+This file lists sources from where the annotation files for SNV, CNV, STR annotation were downloaded.

 1. [Clinvar](#clinvar)
 2. [GENCODE](#gencode)